Katherine-Holland/running/README.md

 - Select “Table or Board” view, which will help structure your tasks into columns for better tracking.
 I had 'To do', 'In Progress' and 'Done'.
 - Name Your Board (e.g., "Running project user stories") and add an optional description.

-## Step 4: Link Issues to the Kanban Board
+## Link Issues to the Kanban Board

 Go back to the Issues tab and open an issue you’d like to add to the Kanban board.
 In the right sidebar of the issue, find Projects and select your new Kanban board from the dropdown.
 The issue will now appear in your board’s 'To do' list.

-## Step 5: Manage Workflow using an Agile Methodology
+## Manage Workflow using an Agile Methodology

 I prioritised the issues in the To Do list (using MoSCoW prioritization - see below).
 I then moved Issues through the Kanban Board from 'To Do' - 'In Progress' - 'Done' - 'Closed'.
 I specifically focused on the blog as I was new to this way of working and used the Code Institute Blog walkthrough to assist me in understanding the workflow process.